Dead Famous People

 Dead Famous People are a New Zealand indie pop band formed in Auckland, active from the latter half of the 1980s onward.

 Dead Famous People are still active today, Savage using various collaborators, with a new album being recorded in Auckland New Zealand, following an extended break taken to raise her son, Harry.

 "Looking at Girls" their first single on Fire Records (UK), was released on 24 October 2019.
 Their second single "Groovy Girl" was released on 12 February 2020, also on Fire Records.

 The ten-track album "Harry" was released on 9 October 2020 on Fire records.

-A new album "Clusters" has been recorded in Auckland and remixed in the UK.

-Details of this release are currently unavailable.